Best Lisbon restaurants and wine bars - Decanter

 Food and wine entrepreneur, André Ribeirinho, picks his top 10 restaurants and wine bars in Lisbon...
-In partnership with American Express®.
+In partnership with The Platinum Card® from American Express®.
 Originally published in 2016.

-In partnership with American Express®.
+In partnership with The Platinum Card® from American Express®.
 Originally published in 2016.

 Lisbon restaurants and wine bars